 Myth: Booking flights on a Tuesday at 2pm will unquestionably get you get the cheapest prices to anywhere.

 Maybe true many years ago when flights were released on a Tuesday.
 But technology advancements and algorithm improvements put an end to this a long time ago.
 Flight prices fluctuate dynamically, by the minute, not by the day.

 Action – Pick 3 flight routes of your choice.
 On Tuesday, check prices of those flights at 10am, 2pm and 6pm.
 Then check the same route on Wednesday and Thursday at the same times.
 What happens to the prices?

 Myth: Deleting your cookies and searching for flights incognito will get you the cheapest price.

 This one is contentious because it is true when you search for something online, a profile of your search intent is built up (hence why you see averts of those shoes you were just looking at!) and the argument is prices are jacked based on your previous searches.
 However, there is no evidence to support airline ticket prices increasing based on your search history.

 Action – Search for a flight route in normal browsing mode and incognito mode.
 Check the same route one, two and three days later.
 See what happens with the prices.
-To go incognito / enable private browsing on Mac hold Shift and Command, then press N. On Windows hold Control and Shift, then press N.
+To go to incognito / enable private browsing on Mac hold Shift and Command, then press N. On windows, hold Control and Shift, then press N.

 ‘Perfect’ Time In Advance To Buy